drzel/drzel.github.io/_posts/2015-01-25-yosuke_kuroki.md

 Phrases
 =======

+I get twenty days of annual leave.

+Two weeks after that I have annual leave on the friday.

+What do you mean by ()?

+It's not the same if you eat it all the time.

+The damage to my body was very painful.

+When I slipped it really hurt.

+I'll go to Hokkaido.

+The last time I went snowboarding was three years ago.

 If there is some form of conflict between Vietnam and China, the Chinese company will not support out project.